 Tasks to do now

-Update your registered information and details to ensure:
+Update your registered information to ensure:

 - the right people have the right permissions to act on your corporation's behalf